 Weekly Winners: The Customer who performs the most transactions weekly will be rewarded with N10,000 in cash ONLY for the transactions completed within THAT week.
 The 5 participants with the HIGHEST number of transactions during THAT week will be selected.

-Grand Prize Winner: The grand prize winner will be the customer with the HIGHEST overall number of transactions across the ENTIRE 3-month campaign period.
+Grand Prize Winner: The grand prize (iPhone 15 mobile device) winner will be the customer with the HIGHEST overall number of transactions across the ENTIRE 3-month campaign period.

 7. OTHER TERMS AND CONDITIONS